-While Venice's cuisine can't compare with many other Italian destinations, it does have some wonderful restaurants featuring the cuisine of the Veneto.
+While Venice's cuisine can't quite compare with many other Italian destinations, the city does have some wonderful restaurants featuring the cuisine of the Veneto.
 Near the Rialto Bridge there is a string of restaurants with tables along the canal, where you can enjoy the quintessential Venetian practice of dining by the canal lights.
 The Dorsoduro area has the highest concentration of places where locals, especially students, go to eat.

 One of Venetian cuisine's most celebrated ingredients is cuttlefish, and its ink.
 This powerful black ink serves as an ingredient and a sauce in polenta, risotto and pasta dishes.
 Despite the intensity in colour, the ink has an unexpectedly mild taste.
 Also popular in Venetian restaurants and bars is cicchetti (Italian tapas), usually made up of small servings of fish, little sandwiches, plates of olives or even very small servings of regular full-course meals.

 For top quality produce, visit the street market stalls.
 If self-catering, the Rialto food markets are the best place to find fruit, vegetables and cheese, along with chilled coconut and a huge range of seafood, most of it fresh out of the lagoon.

 Travellers looking for authentic Venetian cuisine and prices should avoid establishments with menus in six different languages displayed in the windows, and rather head away from the tourist centre to look for quaint and welcoming eateries tucked away in the city's nooks and crannies.

 Oozing with old-fashioned romance and elegance coupled with breathtaking views across St Mark's Square, Ristorante Quadri lays it on thick when it comes to fine dining and style.
 Try the steamed Sea-bass in rosemary flavour with vegetable ratatouille or the lamb cutlets and loin flavoured with thyme and parsley and seved with a foundant of potato and eggplant.
 This restaurant might be perceived as being kitsch, but it definitely doesn't disappoint.
 Open daily, closed on Mondays between 1 November and 31 March.
 Reservations essential.

 Address: Piazza San Marco 120